rdmpage/pdf-figure-extraction/README.md

 - Bull.
 Bot.
 Res., Harbin (Chinese text, images not extracted by pdftoxml) 1673-5102
 - Candollea 0373-2967 (figure captions small and left aligned, current code doesn’t find figs 3 and 4)
 - Contributions To Natural History (1660-9972) all seem to be combined text plus images
+-  Integrative Biosciences (1738-6357) the text comes out with lots of spaces, and the Fig. title is a separate text block from caption(!).
+Need to handle text with spaces.
 - Nordic Journal 0107-055X (early issue) PDF is OCR’d so need to extract images from page.
 - Plants 2223-7747 (PDF seems complex, but we also have JATS XML)
 - Smithsonian Contributions to Zoology 0081-0282 DOI:10.5479/si.00810282.636.1 got most but some figures are rotated with captions rotated as well :(